elsewhencode/project-guidelines/README.md

 - For projects with more than one repository, provide links to them in their respective `README.md` files.
 - Keep `README.md` updated as a project evolves.
 - Comment your code.
 Try to make it as clear as possible what you are intending with each major section.
-- If there is an open discussion on github or stackoverflow about the code or approach you're using, include the link in your comment.
+- If there is an open discussion on GitHub or stackoverflow about the code or approach you're using, include the link in your comment.
 - Don't use comments as an excuse for a bad code.
 Keep your code clean.
 - Don't use clean code as an excuse to not comment at all.
 - Keep comments relevant as your code evolves.